naholyr/github-todos/README.md

 The tool is a work in progress, pushed here more for backup purpose than publishing.
 Please clone or fork only if you intend to contribute.

+### Dependencies

+* Update notification is based on `update-notifier` [you can disable it](https://github.com/yeoman/update-notifier#user-settings) using CLI argument, file configuration, or environment variable

 ### How I think it should work under the hood

 All that follows may be highly arguable and I expect comments to make the right tool: